TUDelft-MUDE/2024-files/content/GA_2_8/README.md

 It's probably best if you work with each other to recap what the key details of the Ice Classic are about, and study the PDF of the solution from Week 1.1 together to remember some key points.

 Once you look at the PDF, you can have some group members work on Questions 2 and 3 in the report while the others learn to use the Python tools in Notebooks 1 and 2.

+Questions 3 and 4 in the report are the most important for this assignment.
+They are weighted roughly 2-3 times more than the others.

 And don't forget to submit a bet for your ticket!